alexch/rerun/README.md

 * Cooldown (so if a dozen files appear in a burst, say from 'git pull', it only restarts once)
 * If the last element of the command is a `.ru` file and there's no other command then use `rackup`
-* Exclude files beginning with a dot, unless the pattern explicitly says to include them
 * --exclude pattern
 * ".rerun" file to specify options per project or in $HOME.
 * Test on Linux.